law911012eqw/Tetris-game/README.md

 # tetris-game
-This is my tetris game implementation using pure vanilla Javascript.
+This is my tetris game implementation using vanilla Javascript.

+### Tetris Rules:
+These are the following rules:
+- Added shifting rule when close to the wall while rotating.
+- The tetromino bag to maintain easy teris line clear for user.
+- Auto drop speed increases as the level increase.

 ### TODOS
 - [ ] Create User Interface